 On Friday we left Kuwait city behind and drove southwest down Route 70 towards the Saudi border.
 There was a sand storm, not a severe one, and the sky was reddish-brown to the east.

 In some places the sand glowed golden in the ethereal light.

 We reached a wide expanse of desert where there were several cars parked haphazardly.
 We pulled over to see what was there.
-All-terrain bikes (ATV) were available on hire.
+All-terrain bikes (ATV) were available for hire.

 People were riding them at top speed across the miles of flat sandy desert and up and down gentle slopes.
 We had a go too.
 Half an hour of riding at a good speed with no traffic (and certainly no traffic jams of the kind I’m used to in my home town Bangalore) and no kerbstones to set boundaries, was exhilarating.
 Liberating.

 Kids were amazingly good at handling them!
 And they were having good, clean fun outdoors too.

 We drove further to what we think is the Al Ahmadi ridge where we saw a family picnicking near their parked car, a common sight in Kuwait.